SURF & FISH

 There are several surf schools along the coast, both on the island as well as on the mainland.
 Still, for us, taking a look at the surfing culture on the island was fascinating enough to want to learn more.

-We met Josie and Ricardo in the parking lot of the famous Santa Barbara beach bumping elbows and laughing about not being able to hug or shake hands.
-It was an hour-long, very casual chat but rich enough for Jim to get his head around a good story to write.
-Stay tuned!
+The casual meeting with Josie and Ricardo took place in the parking lot of the famous Santa Barbara beach.
+It was an hour-long, very casual chat but rich enough to learn about their school and business.

 We agreed to find time to observe Ricardo hold a class and maybe even participate in one ourselves.
 Our intent is to write a longer story about this Surf Center and what makes the surfing culture of Sao Miguel special.